newpush-labs/newpush-labs-homepage/reference/components/firewall.md

 ---
 # Firewall with CrowdSec

-NewPush Labs offers a pre-configured Crowdsec deployment right out of the box with Uncomplicated Firewall (UFW), which includes both a Traefik bouncer and a firewall bouncer for comprehensive security protection.
+NewPush Labs offers a pre-configured [CrowdSec](https://www.crowdsec.net/) deployment right out of the box with [Uncomplicated Firewall](https://help.ubuntu.com/community/UFW) (UFW), which includes both a Traefik bouncer and a firewall bouncer for comprehensive security protection.

 ## Architecture